 You should file Form IL-1040-X only after you have filed a processable Illinois Income Tax return.
-A separate Form IL-1040-X must be filed for each tax year you wish to change.
+You must file a separate Form IL-1040-X for each tax year you wish to change.
+Do not file another Form IL-1040 with "amended" figures to change your originally filed Form IL-1040.